This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you. Last reviewed: July 2026.

 Worcester Greenstar 4000

-The Greenstar 4000 is the boiler most UK homes actually need: Worcester quality and service network, a stainless steel heat exchanger, a 10-year warranty, and a price that sits comfortably below the premium 8000.
+The Greenstar 4000 is the boiler most UK homes actually need: Worcester quality and service network, a 10:1 modulation ratio, a guarantee reaching 10 years with a Greenstar system filter, and a price that sits comfortably below the premium 8000.
+Note that it uses an aluminium heat exchanger rather than the stainless steel in the 8000, and oddly in the cheaper Greenstar 1000.
 For a typical 2- to 3-bed semi with one bathroom, the 4000 30kW does everything required without paying for output you’ll never use.
 It’s the default recommendation for the largest segment of UK homeowners, and the reason it’s one of the best-selling combis in the country.

 Read our full Worcester Greenstar 4000 review →